Sn0wFox/ng1-webpack-lazyload/readme.md

 ## How to
 ### Use source maps
 * With Firefox

         1. Make sure to have a version 50+ installed
         2. Go to the url `about:config`
         3. Set `devtools.sourcemap.locations.enabled` to `true`.

 * With Chrome

     It works with version `58.0.3029.110 (64-bit)`, and probably all 50+.

 * With Opera

     It works with version `45.0.2552.812`, and probably all 40+.

 * With Safari

     Safari doesn't seems to like evaluated source maps.
-However, `.js.map` are fine.
+However, `.js.map` files are fine.
     Just be sure to work with `source-map` and not `eval-source-maps`.

 ### Import files